United Kingdom · Free VPN guide · Last updated 27 April 2026

 For iPhone / iOS

 On iPhone, the safest route is usually a reputable App Store app rather than a random mobile profile.
 Free tiers can work well for train, café and airport Wi‑Fi, but the quality of the app matters just as much as the headline promise of “free”.
-If you need more device-specific detail, read VPN for iOS in the UK and VPN iPhone setup UK.
+If you need more device-specific detail, focus first on whether the App Store version is reputable, stable on public Wi‑Fi and realistic about its limits.

 For Android